 There’s a Scientific Reason Why You Always Sleep Under Blankets—Even When It’s Hot

-Even if you’re roasting in your airless room, chances are you’ll still get tucked in.
+Even if you’re roasting in your airless room, chances are you’ll still get tucked in before you sleep.
 Thankfully, science can explain why.

-Each and every one of us has a favorite sleeping position—whether it’s the fetal curl, the splaying starfish, the yearner’s stretch, or the log pose (these are the best for your health).
-And most of us have a preference for either feather or foam pillows, soft mattress or hard, cotton sheets or silk.
-But there’s one sleep habit most people have in common, and that’s our tendency to sleep under a blanket.
+Each and every one of us has a favorite sleeping position—from the fetal curl or the splaying starfish to the yearner’s stretch or the log pose.
+And most of us also have a preference for either feather or foam pillows, soft mattress or hard, cotton sheets or silk.
+But there’s one sleep habit nearly everyone has in common, and that’s our tendency to sleep under a blanket.

 Although bedding used to be a luxury reserved for the powerful and privileged, such as kings and wealthy merchants, these days sleeping under a blanket is fairly universal.
 And even if you’re roasting in your airless room, chances are you’ll still get tucked in.
 What gives?

 As always, science offers the answers to our most puzzling questions.
 For one thing, your body’s core temperature drops before and during slumber, so you need the blanket for a simple, practical reason: to stop your shivers.

 That nightly cool down does more than simply keep you comfortable while you snooze—it’s actually a key part of what regulates the circadian rhythm that determines when your body is ready to go to sleep and when it’s ready to wake up.
 And it begins about an hour before you hit the sheets and continues to drop while you sleep, eventually reaching one or two degrees below your average body temperature.
 But once you reach the rapid eye movement (REM) sleep cycle your body loses its ability to regulate its temperature.
 Your blanket is there to keep you warm—even on a summer night.

 Nate Berkus Just Shared His #1 Best Design Secret for a Better Night’s Sleep